headhunter45/YarnPrismaPnP/docs/prisma-yarn4-pnp.md

 ## Notes

-- This setup uses Yarn 4's PnP features but keeps it in "loose" mode for better compatibility
 - The solution avoids using deprecated or removed features from Yarn 2/3
 - The generated client is placed in a predictable location that works with PnP
 - TypeScript support is maintained throughout the setup